← MRI Terms

 Findings That Deserve More Attention

-• Severe central canal stenosis: Severe narrowing of the main spinal canal.
+• Severe central canal stenosis: severe narrowing of the main spinal canal.

-• Spinal cord compression: Pressure on the spinal cord.
+• Spinal cord compression: pressure on the spinal cord.

-• T2 cord signal change: A signal change inside the spinal cord on MRI.
+• T2 cord signal change: a signal change inside the spinal cord on MRI.

-• Possible fracture: A fracture is a break in bone.
+• Possible fracture: a break in bone.

-• Compression fracture: A collapse or crush-type break in a vertebra.
+• Compression fracture: a collapse or crush-type break in a vertebra.

-• Cauda equina compression: Pressure on the bundle of nerves at the bottom of the spinal canal.
+• Cauda equina compression: pressure on the bundle of nerves at the bottom of the spinal canal.

 Learn more: